-Large and Mid-size organizations today are trying to act like startups to implement lean methodology in their curriculum.
+Large and Mid-size organizations today are trying to act like startups.
+They outsource software development to implement lean methodology in their curriculum or trying to implement with their development teams.
 Lean methodology is not something new which enables scaling of the core benefits to the entire organization.
-Here’s a DevOps framework from IBM which I would consider a good example.
+Here's a Devops Services's framework from IBM which I would consider a good example.

 More often we have seen that these initiatives are kept confined within the IT or Engineering side of the house.
 Let's discuss key areas where the Business needs to engage to truly scale these benefits to the organization level.

 First, let's try to define what exactly being "lean" is: